Debunking Tretinoin Myths

 Written by Annie Lam

 You’ve probably heard by now that dermatologists and skincare influencers alike are obsessed with retinoids.
 Tretinoin is a very popular retinoid that helps to treat acne, signs of aging, and hyperpigmentation.
 It’s considered the gold standard for good reason!
 While there’s a lot of positive hype around tretinoin, there are also many misconceptions that can scare away potential users.
-So we asked our medical director Dr. Aimee Paik to debunk some popular myths about tretinoin.
+So we asked board-certified dermatologist Dr. Aimee Paik to debunk some popular myths about tretinoin.

 1. Tretinoin can’t be used by people with sensitive skin